 - Joseph Smith Papers: Characters copied by John Whitmer, circa 1829-1831.

-The LDS Church itself takes issue with Whitmer’s credibility, affirming his stories when it suits its narrative, disavowing him when his first-hand witness experiences contradict.
-“In our judgment, Mr. Whitmer is not a reliable source on this matter.
+The LDS Church itself takes issue with Whitmer’s credibility in other areas, such as Joseph Smith’s method of translation: “In our judgment, Mr. Whitmer is not a reliable source on this matter.
 We are entirely respectful of and grateful for the testimony to which he appended his name as one of the three witnesses of the truthfulness of the Book of Mormon and its divine origin.
-That, however, does not make him a competent witness to the process of translation.”
-(David Whitmer Interviews, Cook, 115, 157-58)
+That, however, does not make him a competent witness to the process of translation” (David Whitmer Interviews, Cook, 115, 157-58).

 Isaiah 29:11-12 reads, “And the vision of all is become unto you as the words of a book that is sealed, which men deliver to one that is learned, saying, read this, I pray thee: and he saith, I cannot; for it is sealed…” It’s worth noting that biblical scholars interpret the sealed book to refer to the voice of Jerusalem.